How to Find Out If a Will Exists?

 In many cases, people leave clues when they create a will.
 For example, they may discuss their estate plan with family members, organize legal documents, or work with an estate planning attorney.
 These signals often help families determine whether a will likely exists before they begin the process of locating the original document.

-Many people tell a spouse, adult child, or trusted friend that they created a will.
-Sometimes they even explain who they selected as executor or how they want their property divided.
+Many individuals inform a spouse, adult child, or trusted friend that they created a will.
+They may even discuss who they selected as executor or how they want property divided.
+Speaking with close family members often provides the first indication that a will exists and may still be located.

 An Outdated Will Was Found

 Sometimes families discover an older will that clearly does not reflect the person’s final wishes.
-For example, the document may name an ex-spouse, exclude newer family members, or reference assets that no longer exist.
+For example, the document may name an ex-spouse, exclude newer family members, or refer to assets that were later sold.
+When this occurs, relatives often believe the person prepared a more recent will after major life changes.

 The Deceased Discussed Specific Inheritance Plans